Leysdown-on-Sea: Economy

 There are several large farms surrounding the village, with a mixture of pasture and arable land, but the local economy is primarily driven by tourism in the summer months, with many visitors coming from London.
 Leysdown has one of the largest concentrations of holiday parks in Kent, with many caravan and chalet parks.
 During the winter months the shops, clubs and pubs stay open, with the population of Leysdown, Warden and Bay View providing custom.
 In the past few years a boot fair has become a regular fixture on Sundays and there is also a market on Saturdays.

 Briefly, in the early 20th century a significant part of the economy came from the embryonic aviation industry, with the UK's first aircraft factory built in Leysdown in 1909 by the Short Brothers.
 By the following year, however, operations had moved to nearby Eastchurch.

 Amusements

 Leysdown is well known for its family amusement arcades adjacent to the sea.
 There are 6 arcades, each with its own 18-only section with high jackpots.
 Some arcades give tickets from their many machines which can be exchanged for small trinkets, toys and other prizes.

 Landmarks

 The Spinney is an area of open space in the middle of Leysdown, with children's play area and benches.
 It takes its name from the woodland that was there until the 1960s.

 Leysdown is also known for one of the UK's few official naturist beaches, sited beyond the town along the un-made road.
+In 2011 a Royal Navy bomb disposal team removed 61 bombs that had been washed onto the beach.